-In order to be successful, you need to attract with your message your ideal clients, i.e. the clients needs low support and bring you high revenue.
+In order to be successful, you need to attract with your message your ideal clients, i.e. the clients need low support and bring you high revenue.

 For these people, you need to construct your message(s) around which your content will be evolved.

-In order to find the right message(s) for the right audience you want to speak to, you need to write it/them in a right way (like using the AIDA sequence for example or a similar template in order to have maximum results and by utilize existing market data and techniques can help you make the correct decisions, like the OODA loop.)
+In order to find the right message(s) for the right audience you want to speak to, you need to write it/them in the right way (like using the AIDA sequence for example or a similar template in order to have maximum results and by utilizing existing market data and techniques can help you make the correct decisions like the OODA loop is.)

 To do that, there are standard procedures for content development and every person or/and organization has the ones he/she prefers the most.
 But all procedures for the content development, more or less, follow some basic steps.

-Here, as an example I am done give you a glimpse of my procedure for content development:
+Here, as an example of what I am doing that may give you a glimpse of my procedure for content development:

 - Start with some ideas.